Thank you for thinking of us!

 Gladrags’ collection of theatrical and historical costumes has grown over the past 25 years by receiving kind donations from many sources and we are extremely grateful for the impact we are able to make as a charity because of these contributions.

 So that we don’t run out of room at our store, and because we are passionate about sharing resources, we sometimes make a decision to pass on costumes / fabrics to community groups who, for example, need to have their own costume box.
 We also sell items to raise funds for our community projects, for example surplus stock or clothes that have a second-hand value.

 If you feel that you would not want this to happen to your donations, then please reconsider whether Gladrags is the right place for them and see our recommendations below of other places to give to at the end of this page.

-If you are a community group or good cause that would like more information about our ‘costume re-homing’ scheme, please email us at [email protected] or use the contact form.
+COSTUME RE-HOMING SCHEME: If you are a community group or good cause that would like more information about our ‘costume re-homing’ scheme, please join our Facebook group 'Rehome-it!' or email us by using the contact form.

 OFFERING DONATIONS TO GLADRAGS

-- Please email or call ahead to confirm what you have to offer and arrange a suitable drop off time.
-We’re open by appointment only, currently on Tuesdays from 10am to 6pm and Fridays 10am to 6pm (Thursdays by special appointment.).
+- Please email or call ahead to confirm what you have to offer and arrange a suitable drop-off time.
+We’re open by appointment only, Tuesdays, Thursdays and Fridays 10am to 6pm.
+Items can also be posted to us.

-- We might also ask you to send us photos of what you are offering us.
+- We will probably ask you to send us photos of what you are offering us.

 - Sift your donations to ensure what you offer us is relevant (see below).Generally speaking a few well chosen gems are more useful to us than a large bag of mixed donations.
 Due to space limits in our store, max two bin bags ideally.